Close Menu

 In order to do that, you have to visit your doctor on a regular basis.
 We recommend a visit every month.
 Good relationships with your doctors helps us collect your medical records.
 We need your medical records in order to build a winning case.

 The best thing you can do to help yourself during this process is to bring us all of your medical records as soon as you become our client.
 Medical records are the evidence you need to win your SSD and SSI case.
-If you have questions about medical records, please read The Importance of Medical Records In Your SSDI and SSI Case.
+If you have questions about medical records, then review the importance of medical records in your SSDI and SSI case.

 When we have your records, we understand your medical issues.
 We also know how your medical conditions keeps you from working.
 When the judge understands your mental and physical symptoms, you have a better chance of winning your case.
 If you have questions about how to collect medical records or how to find a doctor who can help you, then call or contact us.
 Contact us for free now.